pingidentity/java9-token-binding-negotiation/README.md

 See [java8-token-binding-negotiation] for Token Binding Protocol Negotiation support with Java 8.

 ### License
-The modified OpenJDK classes are released under the same GPLv2 + Classpath Exception license of OpenJDK.
+The modified OpenJDK classes are released under the same GPLv2 + Classpath Exception license as the OpenJDK.

 [1.0.0.v1]:https://github.com/pingidentity/java9-token-binding-negotiation/releases/tag/java9-token-binding-negotiation-1.0.0.v1